Skip to main content

 For rodent exclusion, Paladin follows an Integrated Pest Management (IPM) approach: identify the issue first, correct the conditions feeding it, treat the right zones, and document what was done.

 On an exclusion visit we walk the entire envelope with a flashlight and a notebook.
 We give you a written list of what we found.
+We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
-We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
 For a wider plan, pair this with rodent control and exclusion so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We document what we did, why, and what to watch for between visits.
 For most Upstate homes, six to twelve specific repairs solve the problem permanently.

 What this means for your home